sinc-lab/RNAcomp2D/README.md

 docker-compose -f docker-compose-no-proxy.yml up -d
 ```

 This may take a few minutes.
-Once it's done, you can access the web application at
+Once it is done, you can access the web application at
 [http://localhost:8000](http://localhost:8000).

 ## Help